Bisexual+ Role Models:

 Supporting the Bisexual+ Community and Positive Representation

-We are currently recruiting participants for our study!
+We are currently recruiting participants who identify as BIPOC (Black, Indigenous, or People of Color) for our study!

 Click on the flyer to go directly to the screening survey!